JuliaArbTypes/ArbFloats.jl/README.md

 Roots (accepts ArbFloats, results are Float64)

 If you have a package that accepts AbstractFloats or Reals and does not "just work" with ArbFloats, please note it as an issue.
+If you have a package that works well with ArbFloats, let us know.

 ####Appropriateness